celery/celery/docs/userguide/tasks.rst

 Task States
 ===========

-A task can be in several states, and each state can have arbitrary metadata attached to it.
-When a task moves into another state the previous state is forgotten about, but some transitions can be deducted, e.g. if a task is now in the :state:`FAILED` state, it's implied that it was at some point in the :state:`STARTED` state.
+During its lifetime a task will transition through several states, and each state may have arbitrary metadata attached to it.
+When a task moves into another state the previous state is forgotten, but some transitions can be deducted, (e.g. a task now in the :state:`FAILED` state, is implied to have, been in the :state:`STARTED` state at some point).

 There are also sets of states, like the set of :state:`failure states <FAILURE_STATES>`, and the set of